 Public sale of certificates of participation.
-A political subdivision is permitted to cause certificates of participation issued in connection with one or more of its installment purchase contracts to be sold at public sale, although this has rarely been done in this State.
-Such certificates of participation must be sold to the bidder offering the lowest interest cost as computed in accordance with the net interest cost method, taking into consideration any premium or discount, or the actuarial or true interest cost method, whichever is specified in the notice of sale.
-The notice of such sale must be circularized in accordance with any rule or order prescribed by the State Comptroller pursuant to paragraph (d) of Section 57.00 of the LFL for the circularization of notices for the sale of bonds.
+A political subdivision is permitted to cause certificates of participation issued in connection with one or more of its installment purchase contracts to be sold at public sale, although, this has rarely been done in this State.
+Such certificates of participation must be sold to the bidder offering the lowest interest cost as computed in accordance with the net interest cost method, taking into consideration any premium or discount or the actuarial or true interest cost method, whichever is specified in the notice of sale.
+The notice of such sale must be circularized in accordance with any rule or order prescribed by the State Comptroller pursuant to paragraph d of Section 57.00 of the LFL for the circularization of notices for the sale of bonds.
 Where the notice of sale provides that bids shall be awarded based on net interest cost, the notice shall also require that the interest rate for each maturity shall not be less than the interest rate for any prior maturity.
-The notice of sale must be circularized not less than four nor more than 15 days, Sundays excluded, before the date fixed for the public sale unless the notice provides for a supplemental notice of sale in accordance with the procedure for the sale of bonds in paragraph (d) of Section 58.00 of the LFL.
+The notice of sale must be circularized not fewer than four (4) nor more than fifteen (15) days, Sundays excepted, before the date fixed for the public sale unless the notice provides for a supplemental notice of sale in accordance with the procedure for the sale of bonds in paragraph(d) of section 58.00 of the LFL.

 Private sale of certificates of participation.
-The County Legislature or the chief fiscal officer, if the County Legislature has delegated such power to him, may determine that a public sale of certificates of participation is not in the best interests of the political subdivision.
-The determination of the governing board or chief fiscal officer, as the case may be, must state that a private sale of such certificates of participation is expected to reduce the cost of financing and set forth the specific factors upon which the governing board or chief fiscal officer has relied on making such determination.
+The Board of Fire Commissioners or the chief fiscal officer, if the Board of Fire Commissioners has delegated such power to him, may determine that a public sale of certificates of participation is not in the best interests of the political subdivision.
+The determination of the governing board or chief fiscal officer, as the case may be, shall state that a private sale of such certificates of participation is expected to reduce the cost of financing and set forth the specific factors upon which the governing board or chief fiscal officer has relied on making such determination.
 The factors recited in such determination may include: